ATOM™ incremental encoder system with RTLF linear scale

 - Digital interpolation down to 10 nm at up to 40 MHz clocked output is available.

-- FPC or cable input versions available.
+- FPC, cabled or PCB connector versions available.

 ATOM diagnostic software can be used to optimise the installation of ATOM encoders and provide a quick and comprehensive system calibration.
 The software must be used in conjunction with the ATOM diagnostic hardware which can be purchased from Renishaw using part number A-9411-0011.
 The hardware is connected to the PC via the USB cable (provided in the kit) or in-line with the customers' electronics.